CoolBran/Book/README.md

 # Book
-reading feeling
-so it is a instruction.
-it write my progress and my work , of course i am a loser.
+reading to go out of the prejudice of the times. record my reading feeling and others. a book every week.
+type: history、literature、philosophy and English original.